GeorgeSchiro/ReplaceText/README.md

     This help text.

+-IgnoreIOException=False

+    Set this switch True to ignore any IOException during file reads.

 -IgnoreNoFilesFound=False

+    Set this switch True to ignore "no files found" errors.

+-IgnoreUnauthorizedAccess=False

-    Set this switch True and no error pop-up will appear if no files are actually found to process.
+    Set this switch True to ignore any UnauthorizedAccessException during file or directory reads.

 -ListSubTokenReplacements=False